 The purpose of the Credentialing Program is to assure that Molina Healthcare and its subsidiaries (Molina) network consists of quality Providers who meet clearly defined criteria and standards.
 It is the objective of Molina to provide superior health care to the community.
-Additional information is available in the Credentialing Policy and Procedure which can be requested by contacting your Molina Provider Services representative.
+Additional information is available in the Credentialing Policy and Procedure which can be requested by contacting your Molina Network Services representative.

 The decision to accept or deny a credentialing applicant is based upon primary source verification, secondary source verification and additional information as required.
-The information gathered is confidential and disclosure is limited to parties who are legally permitted to have access to the information under State and Federal Law.
+The information gathered is confidential and disclosure is limited to parties who are legally permitted to have access to the information under state and federal law.

-The Credentialing Program has been developed in accordance with State and Federal requirements and the standards of the National Committee for Quality Assurance (NCQA).
-The Credentialing Program is reviewed annually, revised, and updated as needed.
+The Credentialing program has been developed in accordance with state and federal requirements and the standards of the NCQA.
+The Credentialing program is reviewed annually, revised, and updated as needed.

-Non-Discriminatory Credentialing and Recredentialing
+Non-discriminatory credentialing and recredentialing

-Molina does not make credentialing and recredentialing decisions based on an applicant's race, ethnic/national identity, gender, gender identity, age, sexual orientation, ancestry, religion, marital status, health status, or patient types (e.g. Medicaid) in which the Practitioner specializes.
-This does not preclude Molina from including in its network Practitioners who meet certain demographic or specialty needs; for example, to meet cultural needs of Members.
+Molina does not make credentialing and recredentialing decisions based on an applicant's race, ethnic/national identity, gender, gender identity, age, sexual orientation, ancestry, religion, marital status, health status, or patient types (e.g., Medicaid) in which the Practitioner specializes.
+This does not preclude Molina from including in its network Practitioners who meet certain demographic or specialty needs; for example, to meet the cultural needs of Members.